katampoi/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Having an error 505;"Find the error message and stack trace to identify where the error originated" knowing this i solved by correcting some wrongly typed section

 - Update the number of likes for a toy

   - How I debugged:
+  having a syntax error at the fetch section;" Check the controller action, and make sure to render json" solved by adding a render json: toy at the update session of likes

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Having a 404 error the issue was the was no path for delete;"Add a new route to handle the HTTP Verb + Path for this request" added a destroy in the resource in our route object